Gates Public Service Scholarship Program FAQ

 - The UW Law renders a decision into the JD program and identifies the admitted students to move forward with the Gates PSL Scholarship process;

-- Finalists attend Candidate Selection Weekend at UW Law in Seattle, where they are interviewed for one of five interview panels consisting of UW Law faculty and staff, members of the public service law community, and current Gates Scholars.
+- Finalists attend Candidate Selection Weekend at UW Law in Seattle, where they are interviewed by two separate interview panels consisting of UW Law faculty and staff, members of the public service law community, and current Gates Scholars.

 Will members of the Review Committee have access to my UW Law JD admissions file and will they read it?